ashishaameria/ashish_portfolio/README.md

 ## [Project 1 - Analysis on personal Swiggy data](https://github.com/ashishaameria/swiggy_sql)

 **Overview:**
 This project involves an analysis of my personal Swiggy food delivery data, sourced through **web scraping** over a **one-year** period across **Pune, Jaipur, and Noida**.
-The analysis aims to uncover key insights into ordering patterns, delivery performance, spending trends, and customer behavior, distinguishing this project from typical datasets commonly used in the industry.
+The analysis aims to uncover key insights into ordering patterns, delivery performance, spending trends, and customer behavior, distinguishing this project from typical datasets commonly used in personal projects.

 **Key Insights & Queries:**